waynodiablo/Oystercard/boris_bikes/8_back_to_the_unit.md

 [Back to the Challenge Map](../0_challenge_map.md)

-The error happened because you asked a Docking Station to `get_bike`, but you haven't told Ruby that a Docking Station can do that.
+The error happened because you asked a Docking Station to `release_bike`, but you haven't told Ruby that a Docking Station can do that.

 All Ruby knows is that Docking Stations are allowed to exist, because the class `DockingStation` has been written.